Latgalian language: 18th–20th century

 The modern Latgalian literary tradition started to develop in the 18th century from vernaculars spoken by Latvians in the eastern part of Latvia.
 The first surviving book published in Latgalian is Evangelia toto anno (Gospels for the whole year) in 1753.
 The first systems of orthography were borrowed from Polish and used Antiqua letters.
 It was very different from the German-influenced orthography, usually written in Blackletter or Gothic script, used for the Latvian language in the rest of Latvia.
 Many Latgalian books in the late 18th and early 19th century were authored by Jesuit priests, who came from various European countries to Latgale as the north-eastern outpost of the Roman Catholic religion; their writings included religious literature, calendars, and poetry.

 Publishing books in the Latgalian language along with Lithuanian was forbidden from 1865 to 1904.
-The ban on using Latin letters in this part of the Russian Empire followed immediately after the January Uprising, where insurgents in Poland, Lithuania, and Latgale had challenged the czarist rule.
+The ban on using Latin letters in this part of the Russian Empire followed immediately after the January Uprising, where insurgents in Poland, Lithuania, and Latgale had challenged the rule of the Tsar.
 During the ban, only a limited number of smuggled Catholic religious texts and some hand-written literature were available, e.g. calendars written by the self-educated peasant Andryvs Jūrdžs.

 After the repeal of the ban in 1904, there was a quick rebirth of the Latgalian literary tradition; first newspapers, textbooks, and grammar appeared.
 In 1918 Latgale became part of the newly created Latvian state.
 From 1920 to 1934 the two literary traditions of Latvians developed in parallel.
 A notable achievement during this period was the original translation of the New Testament into Latgalian by the priest and scholar Aloizijs Broks, published in Aglona in 1933.
-After the coup staged by Kārlis Ulmanis in 1934, the subject of the Latgalian dialect was removed from the school curriculum and was invalidated for use in state institutions; this was as part of an effort to standardize Latvian language usage, however, usage of Latgalian was unofficially permitted.
+After the coup staged by Kārlis Ulmanis in 1934, Latgalian was downgraded from language to dialect, as a subject it was removed from the school curriculum and was invalidated for use in state institutions; this was as part of an effort to standardize Latvian language usage, however, usage of Latgalian was unofficially permitted.
 Latgalian survived as a spoken language in Soviet-occupied Latvia (1940–1990) while printed literature in Latgalian virtually ceased between 1959 and 1989.
 In emigration, some Latgalian intellectuals continued to publish books and studies of the Latgalian language, most notably Mikeļs Bukšs.

 Since the restoration of Latvian independence in 1990, there has been a noticeable increase in interest in the Latgalian language and cultural heritage.
 It was once again taught as an optional subject in some universities; in Rēzekne the Publishing House of Latgalian Culture Centre (Latgales kultūras centra izdevniecība) led by Jānis Elksnis, prints both old and new books in Latgalian.

 In 1992, Juris Cibuļs together with Lidija Leikuma published one of the first Latgalian alphabet books after the restoration of the language.